yj7082126/musubi-tuner/README.md

 pip install -r requirements.txt
 ```

-Optionally, you can use FlashAttention and SageAttention (see [SageAttention Installation](#sageattention-installation) for installation instructions).
+Optionally, you can use FlashAttention and SageAttention (for inference only; see [SageAttention Installation](#sageattention-installation) for installation instructions).

 Additionally, install `ascii-magic` (used for dataset verification), `matplotlib` (used for timestep visualization), and `tensorboard` (used for logging training progress) as needed: